 asain video game character with a middle part

-Asian Video Game Characters with Middle Parts: A Style Exploration
+Asian Video Game Characters with Middle Parts: A Deep Dive into Representation and Style

-How does the middle part hairstyle affect the character's overall look and feel?
+How does the middle part affect character perception?